cjoakim/azure-cosmosdb-altgraph/docs/setup.md

 the data as described above.

-In all cases, it may take approximately 50-seconds for the IMDb in-memory graph data to be loaded from your CosmosDB.
+In all cases, it may take approximately 50-seconds for the IMDb in-memory graph data to be loaded from your Cosmos DB.

 Once the AltGraph web application is running, see file **CosmosDB-AltGraph.pdf** regarding web application UI usage.